“Our daily data shows that social events at work make our employees happy – now we do more!”

 Jens’ second job title at Quimica Passol is “Re-inventor”.

-The Chilean family company deals with paints and other chemicals and has some employees who started with the founder 40 years ago, whose children now even work for the company.
+The Chilean family company deals with paints and other chemicals.
+They have some employees who started with the founder 40 years ago, whose children now also work for the company.

 To me, that sounds like a tough place to re-invent when it comes to work culture.

 I’ve heard many explain how hiring and firing in family-based companies are sometimes political and hard to navigate, as it’s a close-knit environment.

 So I’m intrigued as Meyer says they detected “positive reactions” in the Mood KPI data as they decided to fire four people.

 According to him, they had some people who had negative track records and a clear influence on certain behaviours in the company. (“Interesting!” he labels it.)